onyx-platform/engraver/README.md

 #### Ansible

 Engraver wraps the Python configuration management tool Ansible.
 Engraver is primarily reasonable for generating Ansible files in the background while commands are executed.
 Engraver interprets user commands and maps them to Ansible Yaml files.
 When a change is ready to be made to a cluster, Engraver turns around and invokes Ansible under the hood.
 Engraver allows full access to Ansible for users who know what they're doing and want a little more power.
+You can even pass arguments directly to Ansible for commands that support it with the `--ansible` switch.

 ### How it Works